mrled/twarchive/readme.md

   and remain accessible even if they are deleted on Twitter, the user gets suspended or deletes their account, etc.
-* `ornithography` is a Hugo theme that displays tweets downloaded by cockatrice.
+* `ornithography` is a utility theme for Hugo that displays tweets downloaded by the Python script.
+  I call it a _utility theme_ because it includes only the files necessary for displaying archived tweets.
+  It doesn't have any styles, partials, or layouts for regular site pages, and can be used alongside any regular Hugo theme.
   It includes shortcodes `twarchiveTweet` and `twarchiveThread`.
-  It is just a utility theme,
-  meant to augment any other Hugo theme by displaying twarchive data.
   All tweets it displays are downloadable by users to a single HTML file.
   It uses no Twitter styles or Twitter JavaScript, but (unfortunately) JavaScript is required to get good UX for displaying them in an iframe.
 * `aviary` is a second Hugo theme that can be used for creating a basic site.
-  It's designed for users that want a dedicated site to keep a copy of all of their tweets.
+  It's designed to be an option for users who want a dedicated site to keep a copy of all of their tweets, and don't already have a theme they want to use for that.
   It's used in the example site, and also at <https://tweets.micahrl.com>.
-* `flock` is an example site,
-  which shows both the basic `aviary` theme and also the `ornithography` theme to display tweets.
+* The `exampleSite` showcases all of these: it uses `aviary` as its base site theme, includes `ornithography` for displaying the archived tweets, and relies on tweet data downloaded via the `twarchive` Python program.

 ## How it works

+In short:

+* Download some tweets using the `twarchive` Python script
+* Enable the `ornithography` theme as a module in your Hugo site to display those tweets
+* Either use the basic `aviary` theme, or add some JavaScript and CSS to your site's `<head>` element directly

+### Download some tweets

 After installing the companion Python script: